Course & Exam Scheduling

 The university administration has always been helpful in facilitating communication and encouraging respect and understanding when there are academic calendar conflicts with religious holy days.
 Most instructors will be cooperative and flexible regarding students’ religious observance when they receive appropriate and early communication.
 If a student is planning NOT to attend class or take an exam because of a religious holiday, he or she should convey this information to instructors in advance so that the student will not be disadvantaged as a result of religious practice.

-In addition, the department includes four rooms in Sequoia Hall that are regularly used for office hours, make-up exams and meetings.
-These are Room 105, Girshick Library; Room 220, "the Fishbowl"; Room 207, Bowker Seminar Room; and Room 200, the Classroom (only scheduled by the department from 4:15pm onwards).
+In addition, the department includes four rooms in Sequoia Hall that may be used for office hours, make-up exams and meetings.
+These are Room 105, Girshick Library; Room 220, "the Fishbowl"; Room 207, Bowker Seminar Room; and Room 200, the Classroom (only scheduled by the department from 4pm onwards).
 To reserve time in 105, 220 or 207, please use the department's Room Request Form.
+For 200, please contact the SSM.

 You are not required to have a midterm exam for your course.
 If you are holding one, you should inform students of the date during the first week of classes and ensure it is noted on the syllabus and on Canvas.
 Midterms are generally held during the fifth and sixth week of the quarter, at the same time and in the same location as one of the regular classes.